- Version Details

 (5) Appropriate charges should be made for the use of University premises and facilities for non-University purposes.

-(6) The Director of Finance or the Finance Committee may write off a bad debt against general revenue or, where it is considered that the bad debt resulted from unguarded action taken by a unit, against that unit's funds.
+(6) The Chief Financial Officer or the Finance Committee may write off a bad debt against general revenue or, where it is considered that the bad debt resulted from unguarded action taken by a unit, against that unit's funds.
 Table F identifies the financial authorisation limits applicable.

-(7) The Director of Finance will provide the Finance Committee with an annual report of the total sum written off each year, giving details of individual sums over £5,000.
+(7) The Chief Financial Officer will provide the Finance Committee with an annual report of the total sum written off each year, giving details of individual sums over £5,000.

 (1) The Gift Registry oversees the management of philanthropic donations, gifts and associated income.
 Advice should be sought from the Gift Registry where uncertainty exists on the nature of a receipt.
 All such cash gifts and grants, and all other undertakings to make future payment, must be directed, forwarded or otherwise notified promptly to the Gift Registry with the supporting information prescribed in the Cash Handling and Banking process.
 The Gift Registry operates a dedicated bank account for the receipt and management of such donations in the name of University of Oxford Development Trust Fund (OUDT).